consistent-milk12/docs-md/generated_docs/indicatif/style/index.md

 - <span id="progressstyle-default-bar"></span>`fn default_bar() -> Self`

+  Returns the default progress bar style for bars

 - <span id="progressstyle-default-spinner"></span>`fn default_spinner() -> Self`

+  Returns the default progress bar style for spinners

 - <span id="progressstyle-with-template"></span>`fn with_template(template: &str) -> Result<Self, TemplateError>` — [`TemplateError`](#templateerror)

+  Sets the template string for the progress bar

+  Review the [list of template keys](../index.html#templates) for more information.

 - <span id="progressstyle-set-tab-width"></span>`fn set_tab_width(&mut self, new_tab_width: usize)`

 - <span id="progressstyle-set-for-stderr"></span>`fn set_for_stderr(&mut self)`

+  Specifies that the progress bar is intended to be printed to stderr

+  The progress bar will determine whether to enable/disable colors based on stderr

+  instead of stdout.
+Under the hood, this uses [`console::colors_enabled_stderr`](../../console/utils/index.md).

 - <span id="progressstyle-new"></span>`fn new(template: Template) -> Self` — [`Template`](#template)

 - <span id="progressstyle-tick-chars"></span>`fn tick_chars(self, s: &str) -> Self`

+  Sets the tick character sequence for spinners

+  Note that the last character is used as the [final tick string][Self::get_final_tick_str()].

+  At least two characters are required to provide a non-final and final state.

 - <span id="progressstyle-tick-strings"></span>`fn tick_strings(self, s: &[&str]) -> Self`

+  Sets the tick string sequence for spinners

+  Note that the last string is used as the [final tick string][Self::get_final_tick_str()].

+  At least two strings are required to provide a non-final and final state.

 - <span id="progressstyle-progress-chars"></span>`fn progress_chars(self, s: &str) -> Self`

+  Sets the progress characters `(filled, current, to do)`

+  You can pass more than three for a more detailed display.

+  All passed grapheme clusters need to be of equal width.

 - <span id="progressstyle-with-key"></span>`fn with_key<S: ProgressTracker + 'static>(self, key: &'static str, f: S) -> Self`

+  Adds a custom key that owns a [`ProgressTracker`](#progresstracker) to the template

 - <span id="progressstyle-template"></span>`fn template(self, s: &str) -> Result<Self, TemplateError>` — [`TemplateError`](#templateerror)

+  Sets the template string for the progress bar

+  Review the [list of template keys](../index.html#templates) for more information.

 - <span id="progressstyle-current-tick-str"></span>`fn current_tick_str(&self, state: &ProgressState) -> &str` — [`ProgressState`](../state/index.md#progressstate)

 - <span id="progressstyle-get-tick-str"></span>`fn get_tick_str(&self, idx: u64) -> &str`

+  Returns the tick string for a given number

 - <span id="progressstyle-get-final-tick-str"></span>`fn get_final_tick_str(&self) -> &str`

+  Returns the tick string for the finished state

 - <span id="progressstyle-format-bar"></span>`fn format_bar(&self, fract: f32, width: usize, alt_style: Option<&Style>) -> BarDisplay<'_>` — [`BarDisplay`](#bardisplay)